RamiSh/IBM-NASA/README.md

 ## What does this project do
 - `Loads photos` - Loads photos from NASA account on flickr
-- `Infinite scrolling` - uses infinite scrolling technique.
+- `Infinite Scrolling` - uses infinite scrolling technique.
 That is; will keep loading new photos upon scrolling down the web page
 - `Search` - Searches for photos.
 Search will target photos title, tag, and description
+- `Filter` - Filters photos.
+Filters existing photos on the web page through title-like match.
+When applying filtering on the photos it will disable `Infinite Scrolling` until the filter text is cleared out

 ## Node.js Server
 The `server.js` file and the `server` folder represent the backbone of this project.
 The server does both `get` and `post` http calls.